 I think you’re all well-aware of my Scrivener addiction by now.
-I’ve posted reviews of both the mac version and the iOS app, and a YouTube series devoted to the topic is in the works.
+I’ve posted reviews of both the Mac version and the iOS app and made YouTube videos devoted to the topic.
 But today, I’d like to talk about a very specific use for the program—and one often overlooked.

 Scrivener for Blogging

 I used Word files to organize my blog posts for a long time.
 Why?
 I have no idea.
 I thought about using Scrivener, but I didn’t want to take the time to switch my files over and start a new system.

 Switch to Scrivener now.
 Even if you don’t transfer your old stuff into the program, make the switch and worry about that later.
 Organizing my posts in Scrivener is so much easier.
 I can keep track of everything, and all my posts and ideas are easily accessible in the binder.
 I never have to worry about sifting through folders full of random files.
 Plus, it’s reliable.
 If Word crashes one more time…

 Instead of telling you all the reasons Scrivener is amazing—fan girl status—I’m going to give you a look at how I use the program to organize my blog posts.
 Keep in mind this is in no way the only system you could use.
 One of the great things about Scrivener is its flexibility.
 You can adjust to fit your personal needs.

 Quick breakdown of my situation: I have this blog (obviously), but I also manage the blog over at Stuff Writers Like.
 And I keep posts and schedules for both in the same Scrivener file, as well as info for my YouTube channel.